By: Laura Catherine Worhacz

 In an instant, recognition.
-I realized there why my job was important, and I rang that bell confidently and full of zeal.
-In my heart I knew that I was announcing that He was there, fully present.
+I realized at that moment why my job was important, and I rang that bell confidently and full of zeal.
+In my heart, I knew that I was announcing that He was there, fully present.
 This was it, the light telling every eye, the bell telling every ear, His love telling every heart.

 “Behold, the Lamb of God, who takes away the sin of the world” (John 1:29).

 At every Mass, the word “Behold” is said, and Christ Eucharistic is raised.
-In the great humility of Christ, the Son of God is once again as forever, the Lamb of God, our Lord, our savior, our redeemer.
-He is food for the journey, sustenance for LIFE, true life.
-And when we partake of Communion, that most intimate act of union, it is a showing of LOVE, in the intersection of Faith and Hope.
+In the great humility of Christ, the Son of God is once again as forever, the Lamb of God, our Lord, our Savior, our Redeemer.
+He is food for the journey, sustenance for life, true life.
+And when we partake of Communion, that most intimate act of union is a perfect showing of Love, Faith, and Hope.

 Let us pray: Lord, may we be ever attentive to the promptings of your love and mercy.
 Help us to recognize your guiding hand in all things.
 Please, let your light shine on us as it ever shines on You.
 Amen.